iamsayan/wp-last-modified-info/readme.txt

 = Published date is equal to modified date.
 What is the solution? =

 Sometimes you may want to show last modified date only.
-For that reason, post published date and modified date would be same and the last modified date will still appear on post/pages even if it’s the same as the publish date.
+For that reason, post published date and modified date would be same and the last modified date will still appear on post/pages even if it’s the same as the published date.
 In that case, you can set a time difference(ex.
 1 day i.e. 24 hours) between post published date and modified date via custom filters.

 Use `wplmi_date_time_diff_post` for posts and `wplmi_date_time_diff_page` for pages.